Training Diffusion Policies via Prior-Mapping Co-Evolution: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has driven remarkable progress in robotics \citep{kober2013robotics,wandiversifying}, games \citep{mnih2015dqn,silver2016alphago}, and continuous control \citep{lillicrap2016ddpg,haarnoja2018sac,yu2024imitation} by optimizing policies through continual interaction with the environment.
-Among the various paradigms, policy-gradient methods are a dominant choice for continuous control, largely because they remain stable and differentiable under tractable policy parameterizations such as Gaussian or Beta distributions \citep{williams1992reinforce,schulman2015trpo,schulman2017ppo}.
-These simple parametric forms yield analytical likelihoods and smooth gradients, enabling reliable optimization across diverse tasks.
+Reinforcement learning (RL) has driven remarkable progress in robotics \citep{kober2013reinforcement,levine2016end}, games \citep{mnih2015human,silver2016mastering}, and continuous control \citep{lillicrap2015continuous,haarnoja2018soft} by optimizing policies through continual interaction with the environment.
+For continuous control, policy-gradient methods remain a dominant paradigm, largely because they are stable under tractable policy parameterizations such as Gaussian or Beta distributions \citep{williams1992simple,schulman2015trpo,schulman2017ppo}.
+These simple forms admit analytical likelihoods and smooth gradients, enabling reliable optimization across diverse tasks.

-However, their unimodal structure imposes an inherent limitation: such policies often struggle to represent the complex or multimodal action patterns required in challenging environments.
-In practice, forcing a unimodal Gaussian policy to fit a multimodal action distribution typically produces a ``mode-covering'' effect, where the learned density spreads probability mass into low-density regions between modes \citep{wang2022diffusionpolicy} (Figure~\ref{fig:gauss_vs_multi}).
-This behavior becomes especially harmful when high-reward actions concentrate around well-separated modes.
-Therefore, while likelihood-based parametric policies offer stability and theoretical clarity, they can fall short in expressiveness, exposing a persistent tension between \emph{stable optimization} and \emph{rich action modeling}.
+However, this stability comes at a cost: unimodal parameterizations often struggle to represent the complex, multimodal action patterns required in challenging environments.
+In practice, fitting a unimodal Gaussian to a multimodal target distribution induces a \emph{mode-covering} effect, spreading probability mass into low-reward regions between modes \citep{wang2023diffusionql} (Figure~\ref{fig:gauss_vs_multi}).
+This becomes especially harmful when high-reward actions concentrate around well-separated modes.
+Thus, likelihood-based parametric policies offer stability and theoretical clarity, yet can fall short in expressiveness---exposing a persistent tension between stable optimization and rich action modeling.